downingbots/ALSET/README.md

 to help automatically gather and label the datasets.

-I am currently incorporating the lessons learned from these two repositories into a revised version of ALSET, which is currently in work-in-progress.
+I am currently incorporating the lessons learned from these two repositories into a revised version of ALSET, which is currently work-in-progress.
 It also tries to integrate GPT-x as a method for model-free offline RL as per the paper: "Decision Transformer: Reinforcement Learning via Sequence Modeling" ( https://arxiv.org/pdf/2106.01345.pdf ).
 GPT-3 is the basis for huge language